pppercivalll/GNOME.Pop.Files/README.md

 # MyPopDotfiles
-This repository contains my own ricing experience while using PopOS.
+This repository contains my own dotfiles while using PopOS.